 Young ophthalmologists face a unique set of challenges in their transition from training to practice.
-Here, members of the YO Committee along with leading consultants and experts, present an interactive, panel-based program addressing topics vital to members-in-training and YOs in their first few years of practice.
-This year our high-energy and engaging program will cover key issues such as practice type selection, job searching, contract negotiation, practice building, dealing with medical errors, management of medical-legal issues, and personal finance.
+Leading consultants and experts, plus members of the YO Committee, will present an interactive, panel-based program addressing topics vital to members-in-training and YOs in their first few years of practice.
+This year our high-energy and engaging program will cover key issues such as practice type selection, job searching, contract negotiation, practice building, dealing with medical errors, management of medical-legal issues and personal finance.

 Curious about what to expect?
 View the 2013 YO Program.

 Location: Shay - 222 W. Ontario Chicago, IL

 Exclusive event for Academy YO members - pick up your ticket in the YO Lounge.